diakymenko/task_manager_frontend/README.md

 * Deploy the application to a cloud service (Heroku, AWS, etc.).
 * Write unit tests for both frontend and backend.
 * Implement additional features that you think would be useful to have in a task manager application.

-## Good luck, and we're looking forward to your submission!